-The EHR sales game has gone from door-to-door Tupperware peddling to dynamic street bazaar – a marketplace full of healthcare providers evaluating, haggling, implementing new systems and even replacing EHRs.
+The EHR sales game has gone from door-to-door Tupperware peddling to the dynamic street bazaar – a marketplace full of healthcare providers evaluating, haggling, implementing new systems, and even replacing EHRs.
 Case in point: a recent KLAS study shows about half of EHR shoppers are seeking a replacement system.

 Why are so many 2nd and even 3rd time buyers on the market again?
 A second study, this time authored by the California HealthCare Foundation, explains many of these providers aren’t even on Meaningful Use compliant systems, not to mention the industry is constantly reinventing itself every few months it seems.

 Furthermore, the electronic health record has become a media darling since the announcement of the HITECH Act three and a half years ago, and this kind of attention has spurred rapid innovation, which shortens retail cycles for providers.

 So, if you aren’t totally sure about replacing your system yet, this article is for you.